itchannel/apex-ha/README.md

 - Password (Apex Controller Password)
 - Apex Controller IP Address

+## Options
+You can set the update interval that the integration polls the controller (in seconds).
+Be aware you will need to reload the integration once updating options for this to take affect.

 This is a diy integration and is not supported or affiliated with Neptune Systems.